colinsullivan/supercollider-redux-sequencers/README.md

 ## Sidenotes

-It is possible to run Node.js and a child SuperCollider process using [supercolliderjs](https://github.com/crucialfelix/supercolliderjs)
+It is possible to run Node.js and a child SuperCollider process using [supercolliderjs](https://github.com/crucialfelix/supercolliderjs).
+The unit tests do this.